jma1795/mintutil/README.md

-# Joemint
-My own custom toolbox for setting up my Linux Mint systems.
-For now the scope is for my LM and LMDE systems but that could change in the future.
+# Joe's Linux Mint Ulility
+This Utility is a compilation of Linux tasks and scripts I use on each LM system I use.
+Its eventual scope is meant to streamline installs, debloat with tweaks, troubleshoot with config, and fix updates.
+I am open to any contributions but let's keep it civil.
+Also I'm just doing this for fun as I am just learning how to code and write scrips so I will do my best to keep this project clean and efficient.
+For now the scope is for my LM and LMDE systems but that could change in the future as time allows.
 *****************Overview*****************
-Config: any configuration files I need
-Scripts: scripts to setup a new install

-Pre-setup.sh - install all prerequisitis for needed packages and configs
+Pre-setup.sh - install all prerequisitis for needed to run the toolbox
 - git
 - make
 - Nala (really nice APT Front-end)

-Programs and packages
+Covered Programs and packages
 *Native (deb)*
 - mint-meta-codecs to cover multi-media codecs, truetype font etc
 - cheese (for checking camera and taking pictures)